abpio/abp-commercial-docs/en/modules/gdpr.md

 ### Menu items

-GDPR module adds the following item to the "User" profile menu.
+The GDPR module adds the following item to the "User" profile menu.

 * **Personal Data**: Personal data management page.
 You can request your personal data, list all personal data requests, download and/or delete personal data, and delete the account permanently.